 Major activities over the medium term include increasing the number of functional structures of traditional leadership through the implementation of the Traditional and KhoiSan Leadership Bill, once enacted; supporting the establishment of the national KhoiSan council; establishing systems for reducing traditional leadership disputes and claims; and developing and implementing a capacity-building plan for the institution of traditional leadership.

-South Africa also has provincial houses of traditional leaders in the following six provinces: Eastern Cape, Free State, KwaZulu-Natal, Limpopo, Mpumalanga and North West.
+South Africa also has provincial houses of traditional leaders in the following: Eastern Cape, Free State, KwaZulu-Natal, Limpopo, Mpumalanga and North West.

 National and provincial houses of traditional leaders enhance the cooperative relationships within national and provincial government.